bootdotdev/blog/content/javascript/javascript-projects-for-beginners.md

 JavaScript makes interactive web pages.
 That's it.
 But it's one of the [most highly sought-after programming languages](https://towardsdatascience.com/javascript-for-data-analysis-2e8e7dbf63a7), with one of the highest salaries.
 It's ubiquitous, so it's not only good to learn how, but also kind of fun.
 If you know JavaScript, you feel a little bit like you're peeking behind the veil of the world wide web.

 I read a lot of articles on beginner projects for JavaScript and I don't like them for various reasons.
 Some encouraged people to do the tic-tac-toe game, which is a little boring.
-Some just said, “You should try to make a blog with JavaScript!” but then didn't actually offer any instructions.
+Some just said, "You should try to make a blog with JavaScript!" but then didn't actually offer any instructions.

 This guide is going to be what I wish I had when I started learning JavaScript.
 These are fun, interesting, slightly challenging JavaScript projects for beginners.
 They're going to require a little bit more than copy-paste-enter, but when you do them, you'll have a much greater feeling of satisfaction.